Occasionally we’ll post about some of today’s challenges and issues that intersect with nature.

-Inspired by a love of botanicals, Camille is returning back, (after a fulfilling yet full-on career in completely different industry) to the whimsy and wild creative side she’s parked for too long along.
-Camille is photographer and story hunter for the Flower Press.
+Inspired by a love of botanicals, Camille is returning back, (after a fulfilling yet full-on career in a completely different industry) to the whimsy and wild creative side she’s parked for way too long.
+Camille is the photographer and story hunter for the Flower Press.

 Lifelong gardener, self-taught florist and collector of too many coffee table books on flowers, gardens or anything involving France.

 A lover of style, quality, with a splash of luxury , Ann loves seeking out stories, people and botanical experiences.
 Ann is chief floral designer at Little Twig Flowers and story hunter / article checker at The Flower Press.